DinukaSandeepa/nextjs-ruleset/readme.md

   - Use Playwright or Cypress for end-to-end tests.
 - **Documentation**:
   - Maintain a `README.md` with setup instructions, folder structure, and key commands.
-  - Document complex components and utilities with JSDoc.
 - **Error Handling**:
   - Implement global error boundaries in layouts (`/app/layout.js`).
   - Handle MongoDB connection errors gracefully in `/lib/db/mongoose.js`.